Hiroshi Kamayatsu: Profile

 In 2001 he had a reunion with some former members of The Spiders, as the band Sans Filtre.
 Among his recent work was his performance of the song "RTB", the ending song to the anime Sentou Yousei Yukikaze.
 He performed for over five decades.
+He also had a cameo appearance as a priest in 1984's "The Return of Godzilla".

 Death

 Kamayatsu died from pancreatic cancer on 1 March 2017, aged 78.